MrQuantum1915/MrQuantum1915/README.md

 - Additionally, I love Physics and Mathematics.
 I'm also captivated by the mysteries of Astronomy!
 Particularly how we can connect Technology to this domains to explore the universe and beyond!

-Currently practicing Competitive Programing.
-Learning Full Stack WebDev, 3D graphics & animations.
-Learning Machine Learning and its beautifull Mathematics.
+- Besides the core Computer Science theories, Currently practicing Competitive Programing.
+Learning and making projects in Full Stack WebDev, 3D graphics & animations.
+Exploring Machine Learning and its beautifull Mathematics.